 The way my life works right now because I own wine bars, I can’t legally own a winery.
 If I wanted to do that I’d have to have a partner in my life—hopefully someone I could wake up next to.
 But I would love to end up on a vineyard someday.
 If I could wake up every morning on a vineyard, I would be stoked, but I want to do it in Santa Barbara as much as I want to do it in Lisbon.
 I want to go everywhere.

-[box]Good Measure is located at 3224 Glendale Boulevard in the Atwater Village neighborhood of Los Angeles, opening summer 2017.
-Visit their official website and follow Good Measure on Instagram for updates.
+Bar Covell is located at 4628 Hollywood Blvd in the Los Feliz neighborhood of Los Angeles.
+Visit their official website and follow Bar Covell on Twitter, Facebook, and Instagram.

 Jordan Michelman is a co-founder and editor at Sprudge Media Network.
 Read more Jordan Michelman on Sprudge Wine.